 I know as this is what happened to me.
 I don’t think a day went by where I did not worry about how I felt, a day never went by without me trying to figure a way out of this hell, a day never went by where I did not try to do something about it.
-I searched through the yellow pages for something to make it all go away, I tried acupuncture, hypnosis and many other useless treatments that just parted me with my money.
-My whole week was set around making it all go away, everyday was a battle.
+I searched through the local phone book for someone or something to make it all go away, this was the very early days of the internet and really the only way to get help.
+I tried acupuncture, hypnosis and many other useless treatments that just parted me with my money.
+My whole week was set around making it all go away, every day was a battle.

 My day would go something like this…..I would wake and feel awful, very anxious and almost like like a walking shell.
-I also felt odd and strange, not with it, but I had to earn a living so off I went to work in auto pilot.
+I also felt odd and strange, not with it, but I had to earn a living so off I went to work on autopilot.
 I would get to work and try and hide from everyone how I was feeling, put on an act and hope to hold it all together.
-I would then be in my own little world for a few hours trying to figure out how to make it all go away.
-I would worry and obsess daily about how I felt.
+I would then be in my own little world for a few hours trying to figure out how to make it all go away, I would basically worry and obsess all day about how I felt.

-I wont claim things are easy, they were not for me at first, the real rewards come later.
+I won’t claim things are easy, they were not for me at first, the real rewards come later.
 But this is another mistake people make, they become impatient or let one bad day throw them back into despair.
 So off they go on their roundabout of searching for something to make it all go away again.
 There is nothing wrong with educating yourself on the subject if the information is useful.